eluinstra/file-server-core/README.md

 ### TODO
 ##### Download
-*   add option to encrypt files with client's certificate (and implement .certificate extension)
+*   add option to encrypt files with user's certificate (and implement .certificate extension)
-    *   let client have separate encryption certificate registered
+    *   let user have separate encryption certificate registered
-*   register multiple client certificates
+*   register multiple user certificates
 *   add registerFile operation to soap interface to register a file from a different upload directory outside but available to fs-service?
 *   add directory structure to store files
 *   add REST interface